2 Peter 3:1

-(c) Our beloved brother.
-Paul rebuked Peter for withdrawing from the Gentiles and then wrote about it in a letter (see entry for Gal.
+(c) Our beloved brother Paul.
+The apostle Paul rebuked Peter for withdrawing from the Gentiles and then wrote about Peter’s shameful behavior in a letter (see entry for Gal.
 2:11–12).
 To his eternal credit, Peter harbored no ill will towards Paul, but called him a beloved brother.
-Truly, Peter had a teachable spirit and a heart inclined to grace.
+Truly, Peter had a teachable spirit and a heart inclined towards grace.

 2 Peter 3:16

 as also in all his letters, speaking in them of these things, in which are some things hard to understand, which the untaught and unstable distort, as they do also the rest of the Scriptures, to their own destruction.

 (a) All his letters.
 Peter wrote his second letter shortly before his execution in AD64 (see entry for 2 Pet.
 1:14).
 At that time, Paul’s letters had been circulating for ten years or more and they were well known in the early church.
 Since Peter had read all of Paul’s letters, we might conclude that Paul had died and was no longer writing.

 (b) These things.
 These questions about the final return of the Lord.